ywakili18/Pokemon-Mini/README.md

 To create a game like this will require the following:

-1. Creating two pokemon
+1. Creating three pokemon (and too add any new pokemon in future) utilizing OOP basics (Classes and objects)
-2. Both Pokemon having unique moves (having damage points associated)
+2. Both Pokemon having unique moves (having random damage points associated)
 3. Pokemon having unique attributes (Name, image of pokemon, Hit Points/ Health Points, type(i.e fire/water/electric etc))
 4. Adding game start/restart button, Choosing between which pokemon & what move user wants to pick.
 5. Checking for winner
-6. Navigating between two pages (one for game explanation, another to start actual game)

 ---